 My teen years became fake; I just wanted to be liked.
 My twenties became anxiety-riddled; I just wanted to please others.
 In my thirties, I’ve been discovering who I really am; I just want to be “me”.
-I wrote this from the teen perspective in the hopes that it can help youth understand how to “just be you”.
+I wrote this from the tween perspective in the hopes that it can help youth understand how to “just be you”.

 The other kids at school, some like music, sports, or books.